 Essentially all printed, tournament legal Magic cards produced by Wizards of the Coast can be used in deck construction.
 The following exceptions and rules must be adhered to:

-All new Magic expansions become legal on the worldwide release date of the edition, as in all sanctioned DCI formats.
+All new Magic expansions become legal on the worldwide pre-release date of the edition.

 “London” Mulligan rule